AI4SCR/scQUEST/docs/index.md

 ---
 Install <install.md>
-API of the starProtocols package <api/starProtocols>
+API of the scQUEST package <api/scQUEST>
 ```